 This exclusive guide is not sold or distributed separately.
 It's only available as a bonus and you can even keep it should you refund Khalid Hamadeh's course.

 Next to the guide you'll also get access to "Interest Targeting Intensive" which is a 45-minute expert training video about researching, profiling and testing Facebook interests.
 While Khalid acknowledges the importance of interest targeting, his course doesn't include strategies for finding these.
 My 45-minute workshop will fill that gap.

 This workshop is not sold or distributed separately.
 It's only available as a bonus for people who purchase our software InterestExplorer and now also as a bonus when you decide to purchase Khalid's course through any of our partner links.

 Like the < Perfect Pixel /> guide, you can also keep the 45-minute Interest Targeting Intensive workshop should you refund Khalid Hamadeh's course.

-Get 20% off with our coupon
+Get 20% off with my coupon

 When you're in the checkout process make sure to use the discount code PACO20 to get 20% discount applied to your purchase.
 It will instantly save you close to $40.

 How to get access to the bonuses?

 To apply for these bonuses, you need to make sure you purchase Khalid's course through any of the links on this page.
 Only when a click through my link was the last before your purchase, I'll be rewarded a commission by the seller.
 And only then will you get your copy of the the 32-page < Perfect Pixel /> guide and access to the 45-minute Interest Targeting Intensive workshop.
 The use of my coupon code is not required to get the bonus, you are free to use any other coupon should you get one.